RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 render grass blades.
-In this mode the curve is rendered as a flat band whose center exactly follows the provided vertex spline, whose half width approximately follows the provided radius spline, and whose orientation approximately follows the provided normal spline.
+In this mode the curve is rendered as a flat band whose center exactly follows the provided vertex spline, whose half width approximately follows the provided radius spline, and whose orientation approximately follows the provided normals.

 More precisely, we perform a newton-raphson style intersection of a ray with a tensor product surface of a linear basis (perpendicular to